olmallet81/URT/README.md

 URT is single-threaded for most of unit root tests but goes parallel for the most time consuming ones by using [OpenMP](http://www.openmp.org/).
 The unit root tests concerned are ADF and DF-GLS with lag length optimization by information criterion minimization.

+URT has been written under Linux but can be easily adapted to run Windows or OSX as all the libraries used in this project exist on these platforms.

 # Why such a project and how can you contribute ?
 I have been developing algorithmic trading tools for a while and it is no secret that unit root tests are widely used in this domain to decide whether a time serie is (weakly) stationary or not and construct on this idea a profitable mean-reversion strategy.
 Nowadays you often have to look at smaller and smaller time frames as minute data to find such trading opportunities and that means on the back-testing side using more and more historical data to test whether the strategy can be profitable on the long term or not.
 I found frustrating that the available libraries under R and Python, interpreted languages commonly used in the first steps of building a trading algorithm, were too slow or did not offer enough flexibility.
 To that extent I wanted to develop a library that could be used under higher level languages to get a first idea on the profitability of a strategy and also when developping a more serious back-tester on a larger amount of historical data under a lower level language such as C++.